nextleap-project/countermitm/source/new.rst

    "Secure contact with Alice <alice-adr> established".

+At the end of this protocol,
+Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the bootstrap code.
+Moreover,
-At the end of this protocol, Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the bootstrap code via the trusted channel.
-Moreover, Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the bootstrap code via the trusted channel to Bob.
+Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the bootstrap code to Bob.

 .. figure:: ../images/secure_channel_foto.jpg
    :width: 200px